voucherifyio/voucherify-php-sdk/docs/Api/LoyaltiesApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$campaign_id = 'campaign_id_example'; // string | The campaign ID or name of the loyalty campaign.
+$campaignId = 'campaignId_example'; // string | The campaign ID or name of the loyalty campaign.
 You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value, e.g., Loyalty%20Campaign.
-$assignment_id = 'assignment_id_example'; // string | A unique reward assignment ID.
+$assignmentId = 'assignmentId_example'; // string | A unique reward assignment ID.

 try {
-    $apiInstance->deleteRewardAssignment1($campaign_id, $assignment_id);
+    $apiInstance->deleteRewardAssignment1($campaignId, $assignmentId);
 } catch (Exception $e) {
     echo 'Exception when calling LoyaltiesApi->deleteRewardAssignment1: ', $e->getMessage(), PHP_EOL;
 }